Arvind Gaur: Street plays

 Gaur directed more than 40 street theatre performances on socio-political issues.
-He has always raised voice against any socio-political issue that effects the common public.
+He has raised voice against socio-political issues that effect the common public.
 He directed street plays like Corruption, Garbage, Road Rage, and Dastak which is against the issue of eve teasing.
-His street plays are always thought-provoking and leave a huge mark on the mindset.
+His street plays are have been considered thought-provoking.
 He and his team performs socio-political street plays all across Delhi/NCR and the country.
 He is regarded as a man with a message who believes that change can start from society, if we wish to start the change.